 Old Main Street will be reconstructed to local road standards utilizing an urban cross section with curb and gutters and under road storm sewer, eliminating the existing road ditch drainage system.
 Pavement design requirements (i.e. asphalt and granular thickness) will require geotechnical input.
 The elimination of the existing road ditch/swale drainage system will require further review to confirm its viability.
-This will be achieved through the completion of an Engineering Master Plan, with an associated survey of the study area and a geotechnical investigation.
+This will be achieved through the completion of a Comprehensive Master Stormwater and Drainage Plan, with an associated survey of the study area and a geotechnical investigation.

-The objective of these transportation policies is to aim for the creation of an 18.0 m local road right-of-way, while minimizing associated grading impacts to adjacent properties and facilitating the introduction of new streetscape amenities.
+The objective of these transportation policies is to aim for the creation of an 18.0 m local road right-ofway, while minimizing associated grading impacts to adjacent properties and facilitating the introduction of new streetscape amenities.